 4. German Shepherd

 German Shepherds are strong, alert, courageous, loyal, obedient, intelligent and loving.
 They can be aloof or indifferent to strangers, but once they get to know you and bond with you, you'll have a life-long friend.
 Because of this, they are often great family dogs who are loving and devoted.
-Their personalities and stern looks make them top candidates for guard dogs (and police or military dogs) but remember, German Shepherds were bred to guard livestock, not attack them.
+Their personality and stern looks make them top candidates for guard dogs (and police or military dogs) but remember, German Shepherds were bred to guard livestock, not attack them.

 6. Pit Bull Terrier

 Rottweilers have a reputation for being vicious but that's not actually their true nature.
 In reality, they are loyal, fearless, affectionate, obedient and good-natured.
 They do make great guard dogs and will protect their family when necessary, but are often indifferent to strangers.
-Once they befriend you, though, Rottweilers are affectionate, devoted and quite playful.
-And despite their size, they want to snuggle up with their people on the bed or couch.
+Once they befriend you, though, Rottweilers are devoted and loving.
+And despite their size, they often want to snuggle up with their people on the bed or couch.
 With proper training and socialization, Rottweilers are even-tempered, dignified and true companions.